SOUTHWEST BRAZIL SPECIALITIES BIRDING TOUR: DETAILED ITINERARY

 Passerines include Wedge-billed, Elegant and Buff-throated Woodcreepers, Amazonian Streaked and White-flanked Antwrens, Spot-winged and Barred Antshrikes, Black-throated, Blackish and Silvered Antbirds, White-lored Tyrannulet, Snethlage’s and Zimmer’s Tody-Tyrants, Zimmer’s Flatbill, Rusty-margined Flycatcher, Cinnamon Attila, Black Manakin, Ashy-headed Greenlet, White-winged and Southern Rough-winged Swallows, Moustached Wren, Thick-billed and Purple-throated Euphonias, Yellow-rumped Cacique, Shiny Cowbird, Red-legged Honeycreeper, Blue Dacnis, Red-capped Cardinal, Yellow-backed, Blue-grey and Turquoise Tanagers, and Plumbeous Seedeater.

-Southwest Brazil Specialities: Day 6 Today we will have a long travel day as we head eastwards into more characteristic Amazonian rainforest habitats mixed with agricultural areas.
+Southwest Brazil Specialities: Day 13 Today we will mostly have a travel day as we head eastwards into more characteristic Amazonian rainforest habitats mixed with agricultural areas.
 Our destination is the remote Jardim da Amazônia lodge, where we will spend the next two nights.
 We will arrive in time for some initial exploration.

 The star attraction here is the rare, unusual-looking and quite probably endangered Cone-billed Tanager.
 A small population is to be found in swampy woodland in the reserve and we shall of course be giving this species our priority.
 It can take a bit of finding, but we have a very high chance of success.